zikezhang/vagrant/README.md

 ## Overview

-We use the default Ubuntu Precise 32-bit ISO from Vagrant for compatibility.
+We use the default Ubuntu 14.04.3 LTS 32-bit ISO from Vagrant for compatibility.
 If you choose to use a 64-bit ISO you may need to update your BIOS to enable virtualization with AMD-V or Intel VT.

 When you provision Vagrant for the first time it's always the longest procedure (`$ vagrant up`).
 Vagrant will download the entire Linux OS if you've never used Vagrant or the Precise32 Box.
 Afterwards, booting time is fast.